California salons say new closures threaten their survival

 “If I am not charging, I am not doing a service,” she said.
 “When I get put in a corner, I look for a way to get out."

-George Garcia, whose family has owned a barbershop in the seaside community of San Pedro for three decades, said he couldn't have made it through the first shutdown without the generosity of his landlord.
+George Garcia, whose family has owned a barbershop in the seaside community of San Pedro for three decades, said he couldn't have made it through the first shutdown without his landlord's generosity.
 They were open only three weeks before the new closure.

-He said he will take single haircut appointments to keep the business he runs with his father and son afloat.
+He said he will need to take single haircut appointments to sustain the business he runs with his father and son.

 “If we really close completely, I think we won't be able to come back after this,” Garcia said.